 Everybody started talking about it -The Social Dilemma- the new Netflix documentary about social networks and its impact on our lives, behaviors, and opinions.

 So we watched it, and here are a few things we learned:

+One of the people interviewed in the documentary said something that stuck with us: "Social networks are platforms where users are the product".
+A product, as they call it, is something that will make them earn money.
+Basic.But is that really all it is?
 From another perspective, TV and media have always worked this way, offering free information, content, and earning money by sharing advertising campaigns.
 So why would social networks be threatening?
-Facebook, Twitter, Instagram, Linkedin, Tiktok, and Google are the most influential companies today because they detain the most data.
-But again, why would it be threatening?
+Facebook, Twitter, Instagram, Linkedin, Tiktok, and Google are the most influential companies today because they retain the most data.
+But again, why would it be a threat?

-Social networks or media banner?
+Social networks or media banners?

 So, what can we do better?

 As a marketing and communication agency, we will always advise our clients to be the most positive and authentic as possible.
 Because of the current need, you'll naturally stand out in the crowd.
 Your target is waiting for that kind of message: empowering, strong, benevolent, and smart.
 A brand shouldn't be afraid of speaking out about their deep values: humanity, positive thinking, generosity, etc. Only if it suits you, of course!
 Social networks were built to connect people, so we don't see why people behind a brand couldn't connect with people as consumers!
 It’s about connecting human to human, not ‘likes’ to ‘post’ or ‘target’ to ‘advertisement’.